Meet the Team

 Dr. Robert H. Rosenwasser is among the country’s first dually trained Neurovascular neurosurgeons, meaning he is able to treat diseases of the brain’s circulatory system using both conventional microsurgical methods and minimally invasive interventional endovascular techniques.
 As a cerebrovascular neurosurgeon, he treats patients who have had strokes, aneurysms, AVMs, and carotid artery stenosis.
 He also serves as President/CEO of the Vickie and Jack Farber Institute for Neuroscience and is responsible for strategic directions in neuroscience.

-He worked to establish the Jefferson Neuroscience Network (JNN)—a telemedicine system that affords Jefferson stroke physicians the ability to remotely assess and make treatment recommendations for people with suspected stroke throughout the region.
 In 2014, the American Association of Neurological Surgeons awarded Dr. Rosenwasser the Cushing Award for Technical Excellence and Innovation in Neurosurgery, which recognized his career-long effort to include all modalities and techniques in neurosurgical training as it relates to treating all Vascular Diseases of the Brain and Spinal Cord.

 He has authored/co-authored over 500 peer reviewed scientific publications and 6 textbooks on this topic.